edwardvmills/NURBSlib_EVM/tutorial_0.01_ControlPoly4.md_CubicCurve4.md

 ### Presentation 0.01
-##ControlPoly4.md_CubicCurve4.md
+##ControlPoly4 and CubicCurve4 macros in NURBSlib_EVM

 [return to main page](http://edwardvmills.github.io/NURBSlib_EVM/)

-this 'tutorial' is meant to give a glimpse of the NURBSlib_EVM library
+This 'tutorial' is meant to give a glimpse of the NURBSlib_EVM _library

 Requirements:
-* ability to set up a macro
+* ability to set up a macro in [FreeCAD](http://www.freecadweb.org/)
-* ability to create sketches of lines and arcs
+* ability to create sketches of lines and arcs in FreeCAD
-* an understanding of the three basic planes
+* an understanding of the three basic planes in FreeCAD

 Specific investment of time required:
 * download two folders from this repositiory